 Easily accessible barriers for people with disabilities must be enhanced and the rest of accessibility must be measured.
 It must be measured to ensure accessibility to public sidewalks, parking lots or public transport.
-It’s essential for people with disabilities to have accessible facility in their surroundings.
+It’s essential for people with disabilities to have an accessible facility.
 It is provided for all entrances and outdoor areas.
 When measuring accessibility, the site’s accessibility, for example, for people with disabilities, is listed here.

 It is assigned to each street corner and where a pedestrian crosses a controller.
 The gradient should not exceed 1 in 12 (8.33%).
 The width of the roadway is unlikely to be greater than the width of the chute.